A Guide to Understanding the Texas Durable Power of Attorney and North Carolina Durable Power of Attorney

 A Durable Power of Attorney Does Not Authorize An Agent to Settle An Estate (And Other Lessons)

 A man (who I’ll call “Jack”), recently called me in a bit of a panic.
-His fiancé (“Jill”), with whom he had lived for many years in a home they purchased together, had been recently diagnosed with breast cancer.
+His fiancé (“Jill”), with whom he shared a home had received a breast cancer diagnosis.

 Jill was starting chemotherapy the next day and he was concerned, not only about his her health, but also about the uncertainty of life if tragedy were to strike.
 What if Jill had a bad reaction to the chemotherapy and died?
 Would he be able to keep his home and other assets he and Jill had acquired together?
 Would he be able to settle her estate?

-Jack and Jill did some research and decided that it was important that he have the authority to handle her affairs if she died.
-They also wanted to make sure that he would be able to keep the home they had purchased together, as well other property Jill wanted him to have.
+Jack and Jill did some research on the internet and decided that it was important that he have the authority to handle her affairs if she died.
+They also wanted to make sure that he would be able to keep the home they had purchased together, as well as other property Jill wanted him to have.

-So he contacted me and asked me to draft a durable power of attorney.
+So he contacted me and asked me to prepare a durable power of attorney.
 “That’s all we would need, right?” he asked.
 The short answer is “no.”

 The Importance of Seeking Legal Advice